Do you know the key difference between a Polytechnic and a university?

 - Technical University of Denmark, Denmark

-Top five reasons for considering a polytechnic college
+Top four reasons for considering a polytechnic college

 - Practical, hands-on education to prepare students for STEM careers